2015–16 Leicester City F.C. season: Matches

 On 17 June 2015, the fixtures for the forthcoming season were announced.

 FA Cup

-Leicester City entered the competition at the Third Round stage, and on 7 December 2015 they were drawn away to Tottenham Hotspur.
+Leicester City entered the competition in the third round, and were drawn away to Tottenham Hotspur on 7 December 2015.

 Football League Cup

 Leicester City entered the competition in the second round and were drawn away to Bury.
 The third round draw was made on 25 August 2015 live on Sky Sports by Charlie Nicholas and Phil Thompson.
 Leicester City were drawn at home to West Ham United.

 Awards

 Club awards

 At the end of the season, Leicester's annual award ceremony, including categories voted for by the players and backroom staff, the supporters, saw the players recognized for their achievements for the club throughout the 2015–16 season.